-- Create sub-goals for your main goal to split it up into chunks.
+- To make it more manageable create sub-goals for your main goal.
 Make it specific but give yourself breathing room.

 - Create a weekly goal.
 The main idea is the shortest amount of time you want to commit to the task that will make yourself happy that you did it and allows you to get your momentum going.

 The last piece of knowledge I’ll leave with you is the different types of yearly goals you can make.

 - Personal development – this is a goal that will help you in your career or help make you more valuable

 - Hobby goal – a goal based on your hobbies (outside your career) to keep it fun and help you try something different.
 Maybe it’s traveling overseas or learning how to play the guitar.

 - Toy/Fun goal – this is something you want to save up for and buy.
 This could be a really expensive digital camera that you always wanted or that new expensive chef knife that was always out of your budget.

 - Charity goal – a goal that gives back to the community.
 It’s a humbling experience and something people sometimes forget but does a lot of good for the world.